Dragon's Domain

-"Dragon's Domain" is the eighth episode of the first series of Space: 1999.
+"Dragon's Domain" is the fourth episode of the first series of Space: 1999.
 The screenplay was written by Christopher Penfold; the director was Charles Crichton.
 The final shooting script was dated 21 January 1975, with blue-page amendments dated 29 January 1975 and yellow-page amendments dated 30 January 1975.
 Live-action filming took place Monday 27 January 1975 through Monday 10 February 1975.
+The episode was first broadcast in the UK on 23 October 1975, having previously aired on KRON-TV, San Francisco on 13 September 1975.

 Plot

 On Moonbase Alpha, Captain Tony Cellini experiences a vision of a nameless enemy that he perceives as a mass of light and piercing sound.
-He attempts to take off in an Eagle Transporter but his old friend Commander Koenig stuns him with a laser gun before he can launch.
+He attempts to take off in an Eagle Transporter but old friend Commander Koenig stuns him with a laser first.

 Dr Russell believes that Cellini is dealing with unresolved trauma from a mission to the exoplanet Ultra in 1996, before the Moon was ejected from the Solar System.
 On reaching their destination, the crew of the Ultra Probe, piloted by Cellini, encountered a collection of derelict alien spacecraft.
-When they docked with one of the craft, they were set upon by an enormous, shrieking, tentacled creature with a single luminous eye and a fiery maw.
-The monster hypnotised Cellini's shipmates, devoured them alive, and regurgitated their charred remains.
-Laser guns had no effect on it and Cellini was forced to flee, blasting the command module free of the probe ship to use as an escape pod.
+When the crew docked with one of the ships, they were attacked by an enormous, shrieking, tentacled creature with a single luminous eye and a fiery maw.
+The monster hypnotised Cellini's shipmates, devoured each of them alive, and then regurgitated their charred remains.
+Weapons had no effect on the creature and Cellini was forced to flee, blasting the command module free of the probe ship to use as an escape pod.

 After a six months alone in space, Cellini reached Earth.
 His accomplishment was quickly overshadowed by mass disbelief of his horrific story.
 The World Space Commission ruled that there had been no creature and that the other crewmembers had been killed in a decompression accident.
 Cellini remained in Russell's psychiatric care until Koenig was made commander of Alpha and gave him a position at the Moonbase.

-Cellini tells Koenig and Russell that his attempt to leave Alpha was in response to a feeling that the creature is near and he needs to face it again.
-Soon enough, the Moon reaches the spacecraft graveyard, where Ultra Probe is still docked.
+Cellini tells Koenig and Russell that his attempt to leave Alpha was in response to a feeling that the creature is near and he must face it again.
+When the Moon eventually drifts near the spacecraft graveyard, Ultra Probe is revealed to still be docked.

 Koenig prepares to investigate in an Eagle.
 Determined to face the creature alone, Cellini hi-jacks the Eagle and docks with the probe.
-The creature re-appears.
-Cellini attacks it with a fire axe but it grabs him with its tentacles.
-Reinforcements from Alpha, led by Koenig in a second Eagle, arrive to witness Cellini being swallowed up and his corpse spat out.
-Koenig infers that the creature's weakness is its eye and destroys it with Cellini's axe, killing the creature.
+The creature re-appears, with Cellini attacking it with a fire axe before it seizes him in its tentacles.
+Koenig arrives with reinforcements in a second Eagle, and witnesses Cellini perishing in the same way as his crew.
+Koenig deduces the creature's weakness is its eye and destroys it with Cellini's axe.

 As the Moon leaves the graveyard, Russell closes Cellini's medical file.
 While talking with Koenig, she muses that when the Alphans eventually find a new home, they will need to reinvent humanity's mythology.
-She suggests a new fairytale: Tony Cellini and the Monster, akin to Saint George and the Dragon.
+She suggests a new fairytale: Tony Cellini and the Monster; akin to Saint George and the Dragon.